 Though estimates vary, as many as 90% to 95% of commodity investors report losses from their trading activities.
 Commodities are volatile, difficult to predict, and as such, can be extremely frustrating investments.
 But one sure way to lose money is to simply neglect a position.
 While it seems fairly obvious that a lack of monitoring is a poor choice, the recent influx in commodity ETPs has made this asset class more readily accessible to those who may not be used to keeping a watchful eye on their positions.

 A commodity position will typically be measured in hours and days rather than months and years.
-Prices can be extremely volatile with seemingly insignificant events having a major trickle-down effect on the underlying investment, so the need for active monitoring is vital to the commodity space.
-Note that this piece of advice is most applicable to futures-based investments; there are a select few physically-backed commodity ETPs as well as equity investments that can be used for longer term strategies.
-If you do not have the time to watch your position through out the day, you probably have no business making the investment in the first place.
+Prices can be extremely volatile, with seemingly insignificant events having a major trickle-down effect on the underlying investment.
+Therefore, the need for active monitoring is vital to the commodity space.
+Note that this piece of advice is most applicable to futures-based investments (there are a select few physically-backed commodity ETPs as well as equity investments that can be used for longer term strategies).
+If you do not have the time to watch your position throughout the day, you probably have no business making the investment in the first place.
 Other than VIX contracts, commodities can be some of the most volatile investments available today and investors need to proceed with caution [see also The Guide To The Biggest Companies In Every Major Commodity Sector].

 [For more commodity ideas sign up for our free CommodityHQ newsletter]